 You are here

-Livingston's work has appeared in American Political Science Review, Political Theory, Journal of Politics, Perspectives on Politics, Contemporary Political Theory, Theory & Event, Res Publica, Humanity, William James Studies, Contemporary Pragmatism, and Philosophy and Rhetoric, as well as numerous edited volumes including most recently Radical Democratic Theory: A Handbook.
+Livingston's research has appeared or is forthcoming in journals including the American Political Science Review, Political Theory, Journal of Politics, Perspectives on Politics, and Contemporary Political Theory, as well as numerous edited volumes.

 - American Studies Program